hucker/ten8t/README.md

 dataframes, Excel spreadsheets, PDF files and web APIs.
 These integrations make many common checks just a few lines of code.

-These generally take the form of you wrapping them in some way to provide the required inputs and any attributes required by your app as well as messages specific to your application.
+These generally take the form of you wrapping them up with data specific to your system.

 The rules shown below trigger errors if there are any log files > 100k in length and if they haven't been updated in the last 5 minutes.

 ```python
 import ten8t as t8

 @t8.attributes(tag="tag")
 def check_rule1():